gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

 6. Valuation:
 DNOW's income statement is cluttered so far because of spin off and also because of large scale SAP software roll out.
 May be Mecham was able to look through to locate value.

-In my opinion most of the above is applicable to MRC as well.
+Many of the above is applicable to MRC as well.
 And note that the famous Sequioa fund has a small position in MRC.

 #Looking ahead
 In 2014 q4 conf call, the CEO Robert Workman stated that margin expansion might be delayed because of industry down turn.
-He also shared that companies who mocked at their acquisition offers 6 months
+He also added that whoever mocked at their offer 6 months ago are now calling back to renegotiate.
-    ago are calling back to re negotiate.
-DNOW is looking to make disciplined acquisitions.
-I feel DNOW is lucky to be hunting when valuations are cheap.
+DNOW is lucky to be hunting when valuations are cheap.

-On the other hand, during q4 call MRC's made clear that it is freezing acquisitions, hiring, laying off and focused on managing the debt and company through the downturn.
+On the other hand, during q4 call MRC's made it clear that it is laying off employees, freezing acquisitions etc., through the downturn.
 Instead of being greedy, it is shutting shop.

 Overall, While DNOW's seems to be in an advantageous position, its stock has fallen from 35$ to 21$ along with the industry.